franioli/icepy4d/docs/classes/points.md

 # Point and Points classes

-You can easily import icepy4d classes by
+You can import icepy4d classes by

 ```python
 import icepy4d.classes as icepy4d_classes